PLP says billionaire feud signals need for campaign finance reform

-NASSAU, BAHAMAS – Progressive Liberal Party Chairman Fred Mitchell declared yesterday that the PLP is simply “collateral damage” in the feud between Lyford Cay neighbors and longtime rivals Louis Bacon and Peter Nygard and suggesting the need for campaign finance reform.
+NASSAU, BAHAMAS – Progressive Liberal Party Chairman Fred Mitchell declared yesterday that the party is simply “collateral damage” in the feud between Lyford Cay neighbors and longtime rivals Louis Bacon and Peter Nygard.

+Mitchell said the latest round of legal action has signaled the need for campaign finance reform.

-Mitchell was refuting accusations about the PLP’s involvement in a federal class action lawsuit filed in a Manhattan Court detailing allegation of a decades-long sex-trafficking scheme that Nygard and his companies knowingly facilitated and benefitted from – and Bahamian officials were allegedly paid to ignore.
+PLP party members were named in a federal class action lawsuit filed in a Manhattan Court detailing allegations of a decades-long sex-trafficking scheme that Nygard and his companies knowingly facilitated and benefitted from – and Bahamian officials were allegedly paid to ignore.

-In a statement on the matter, he pointed to a recent New York Times expose which revealed that the lawyers and investigators attached to the federal lawsuit were funded in part by Bacon.
+In a statement on the matter, Mitchell pointed to a recent New York Times exposé which revealed that the lawyers and investigators attached to the federal lawsuit were funded in part by Bacon.

 “It is clear from that article that this is a fight in the nature of a vendetta between two billionaires in Lyford Cay,” he said.